 Then there are the sides… bean salads, pickled beetroot, potato salad, and all sorts.
 It’s a feast, but it’s not just about the food.
 It’s about the sense of community, and the ice-cold beers, and the company.

 Melkterk (Milk Tart)

 This dessert is probably best described as the Afrikaans answer to crème brûlée—but it has no sugary topping and is probably even more delicious.
 It has a thin pastry crust and a silky, creamy milk-based filling.
 The top is usually dusted with cinnamon, completing the veritable symphony of sweet and delicate flavour.

-Where to find it: Most bakeries and supermarkets have it in stock, but Table Mountain Café is rumoured to make some of the best in Cape Town.
-If summiting a mountain for your fix is too much, try Deeghuys in Bellville or Wembley Bakery in Athlone.
+Where to Find it: Most bakeries and supermarkets have it in stock, but Table Mountain Café is rumoured to make some of the best in Cape Town.
+Also try Deeghuys in Bellville or Wembley Bakery in Athlone

 This dish owes its existence to a convergence of factors: a thriving coastline full of fish, bustling harbours, and the British influence of the colonial era.
 Fish ‘n chips is a Cape Town staple.
-It’s usually crispily fried hake served with slaptjips (soft fries) drenched in vinegar, with a side portion of tartar sauce.
+It’s usually crispy fried, battered hake served with slaptjips (soft fries) drenched in vinegar, with a side portion of tartar sauce.
 Almost everyone has their own favourite place to get this dish, so you might have to try a few!

 Cape Malay Curry